-Site Allocation Policy Proposed Site 17: 330-336 Brixton Road SW9 Community safety The building design must consider the need for any enhanced protective security measures that could increase community safety and prevent crime in light of Policy Q3 Safety, Crime Prevention and Counter Terrorism.
-The applicant must consider the perceived threat and vulnerability of a development based on its location and whether the site includes any crowded places or Publicly Accessible Locations (PALs).
-The applicant must liaise with Metropolitan Police Service (MPS) Counter Terrorism Security Advisers (CTSAs) early in the planning process to determine whether enhanced security measures are required.
-Design principles set out in Secured by Design should also be addressed early in the design process in discussion with MPS Crime Prevention Design Advisers.
-On-site residential amenity Residential accommodation should meet all relevant internal and external amenity standards and requirements as set out in London Plan and Local Plan policy and guidance.
-Neighbour relationships The scheme should be designed to cause no unacceptable impacts on existing neighbours adjacent to the site, including overlooking, loss of daylight, overshadowing and noise pollution.
+Site Allocation Policy Proposed Site 17: 330-336 Brixton Road SW9 Neighbour relationships In accordance with Local Plan Policy Q2, the scheme should be designed to cause no unacceptable impacts on the amenity of existing neighbours adjacent to the site, including overlooking, loss of daylight, overshadowing and noise pollution.
 Particular regard should be paid to the relationship with sensitive residential neighbours on George Mews, Winans Walk and at Bedwell House.
-Flood risk mitigation Development must comply with Local Plan Policy EN5.
+Where a site comes forward in phases, applicants should test the relationship with potential optimum massing and uses on adjacent parcels of land within the allocation and demonstrate to the satisfaction of the local planning authority that acceptable neighbour relationships can be achieved, including in relation to daylight, sunlight, privacy, outlook and noise.
+As required by Lambeth Local Plan Policy Q7, applicants should demonstrate that the partial development of the site does not prejudice the optimum future development of adjoining plots.
+The Agent of Change principle will apply in accordance with London Plan Policy D13.
+Flood risk mitigation Development must comply with London Plan Policy SI 12 and Local Plan Policy EN5.
 Mitigation measures to reduce the risk of surface water flooding from the surface water flow route along Brixton Road are highly recommended and will be required should residential development be considered at areas prone to flooding (i.e. the southeast corner).
 The standard of protection required will be for the medium risk (i.e. 1 per cent AEP) event with the impacts of climate change which must be considered.
 It is expected that finish flood levels and/or threshold levels are at a minimum of 300mm above the 1 per cent AEP flood.
-Sustainable Urban Drainage Systems will be required as per the requirements of Local Plan Policy EN6.
+Sustainable Drainage Systems (SuDS) will be required as per the requirements of Local Plan Policy EN6.
 The discharge rate should be restricted as close as reasonably practicable to the greenfield rate.
 The use of blue or green roofs, and blue/green infrastructure in open spaces are ideal for this location to achieve this and should be considered.
-The approximate greenfield runoff rate is QBar=2.81 I/s.
+The approximate greenfield runoff rate is QBar=2.81 l/s.
+Groundwater and contaminated land Development must comply with Local Plan Policy EN4(f).
+Development should protect groundwater from contamination sources.
+The petrol station is identified as a source of contamination.
 Energy and sustainability Development should be exemplary in meeting the net zero carbon requirements of London Plan Policy SI2 as well as Local Plan Policy EN3 and Policy EN4.
 Every effort should be made to maximise the contribution towards achieving net zero emissions on site rather than through off-setting.
 London Plan policy and guidance on Whole Life-Cycle Carbon Assessments should be followed.
 Waste management Waste management and refuse and recycling storage are required to comply with Local Plan Policy EN7 and Policy Q12.
 Refuse and recycling storage and servicing must be accommodated on site.
 Air quality Air quality should be addressed in accordance with London Plan Policy SI1 and Lambeth's Air Quality Action Plan.